RohithReddyGK/AI-Powered-Health-Assistant/README.md

 <p>
 </p>

-> The AI-Powered Health Assistant is an AI-driven chatbot designed to provide medical assistance using the Falcon-7B-Instruct model from Hugging Face.
-It enables natural language processing for health-related queries, symptom analysis, and appointment scheduling.
-The system is built with Streamlit, ensuring an interactive and user-friendly interface.
-By integrating Hugging Face APIs, it delivers accurate, context-aware medical responses, enhancing healthcare accessibility and user engagement.
+> The AI-Powered Health Assistant is a cutting-edge application that leverages artificial intelligence to provide medical assistance and user-friendly healthcare interactions.
+This project utilizes the Falcon-7B-Instruct model from Hugging Face, a powerful instruction-based large language model (LLM), to deliver accurate and context-aware medical responses.
+The system is designed to answer health-related queries and facilitate medical services such as appointment scheduling.
+> The project is built with Streamlit, offering an intuitive and interactive Chatbot interface that ensures seamless user experience.
+The methodology includes model integration using Hugging Face APIs and dynamic conversation handling.
+The Chatbot is capable of processing natural language queries, analysing symptoms, providing health-related insights, and responding appropriately to user prompts.
+Additionally, the assistant recognizes specific keywords like "appointment" and facilitates appointment booking functionalities by displaying relevant messages or guidance.
+> Key results from testing show that the Falcon-7B-Instruct model effectively generates relevant, informative, and coherent medical responses, making the AI-powered Chatbot a valuable tool for healthcare accessibility.
+The appointment scheduling feature further enhances user engagement, providing a personalized and interactive healthcare assistant experience.

+In conclusion, the AI-Powered Health Assistant demonstrates the potential of AI-driven healthcare solutions and its scalability, thereby bridging the gap between medical expertise and users seeking reliable health information.

 ## Install